Key Quote

 Technique 1 — NUMERICAL CONTRAST / REDUCTIVE LANGUAGE

 The contrast between 'a hundred agonies' and 'five or six' is mathematically devastating — over 90% of documented suffering is discarded.
-Duffy uses this numerical precision to expose the commodification (turning something into a product) of pain: suffering must be selected, curated, and packaged before it reaches the newspaper reader.
+Duffy uses this numerical precision to expose the commodificationcommodification — The process of treating something as a product to be bought and sold of pain: suffering must be selected, curated, and packaged before it reaches the newspaper reader.
 The word 'agonies' — not 'photographs' — reminds us that each image represents a real person's pain.

-The phrase 'black-and-white' functions as a double meaning: literally, the photographs are in black and white; metaphorically, Duffy suggests the public wants moral simplicity — clear-cut binary narratives of good and evil — when the reality of war is infinitely more complex.
-The editor's selection process further flattens (reduces complexity) reality into digestible content.
+The phrase 'black-and-white' functions as a double meaning: literally, the photographs are in black and white; metaphorically, Duffy suggests the public wants moral simplicity — clear-cut binarybinary — Consisting of two parts; an either/or distinction narratives of good and evil — when the reality of war is infinitely more complex.
+The editor's selection process further flattensflattens — reduces complexity reality into digestible content.

 Key Words